Healthcare Reform Resources

 In 2014, large employers will be subjected to expanded 5500 reporting requirements to include information on the health insurance coverage of their employees.

 Contributions to FSAs for medical expenses are limited to $2,500 a year.

 Flexible Spending Accounts (FSAs) - the basics (all businesses): Watch video | Download PDF

-For 2014, the out-of-pocket maximums are the same as the maximum out-of-pocket limits applicable to HSA-compatible high deductible health plans under IRS Code (note that the 2012 maximums are $6,050 for self-only coverage and $12,100 for family coverage).
+For 2014, the out-of-pocket maximums are the same as the maximum out-of-pocket limits applicable to HSA-compatible high deductible health plans under IRS Code.
+The Small Group, Large Group and Self-funded maximum out-of-pocket limits can’t exceed $6,450 for single coverage and $12,900 for family coverage.
 For future years, the 2014 limits are increased by the premium adjustment percentage – the percentage increase in the average per capital premiums for health insurance coverage.
 These limits impact individual, small group and large group new business in 2014 and existing non-grandfathered business.

 Individual and small group plans offered inside/outside the exchange must provide the essential benefits package.
 The minimum benefit package applies to individual and small group new business in 2014 and non-grandfathered existing business.
 It includes: Ambulatory patient services, Emergency services, Hospitalization, Maternity and newborn care, Mental health & substance abuse, Prescription drug, Rehabilitative & habilitative services/devices, Lab services, Preventive/wellness, Disease management and Pediatric services including oral & vision care.

 Guaranteed availability of insurance